Douglas Leopold

-A few months before his death Leopold continued to claim publicly that he was in perfect health and did not have AIDS, he died due to this illness on 6 April 1993, at the Chris Brownlie Hospice in Los Angeles.
+While Leopold continued to publicly claim, even a few months before his death, that he was in perfect health and did not have AIDS, he died of this very illness on 6 April 1993, at the Chris Brownlie Hospice in Los Angeles.

 A fictionalised version of Leopold, played by Paul Doucet, is one of the central characters in the 2010 Canadian film Funkytown.
 Steve Galluccio, the scriptwriter for the film, had in fact once been interviewed by Leopold to be his assistant.